 a.
 To move the Malacca Strait from Chapter 6 (South China Sea and Eastern Archipelagic Seas) to Chapter 5 (Indian Ocean).
+Due to their significance for international navigation, the WG agreed that the Malacca and b.
+To change the western limit of the Malacca Strait from T. Jamboaye - Lem Phra Chao to Pedropunt - Lem Phra Chao.

-Due to their significance for international navigation, the WG agreed that the Malacca and Singapore Straits be considered an independent area forming a separate administrative division in S-23.
+Singapore Straits be considered an independent area forming a separate administrative division in S-23.